 In September 2001 CBBC continuity, which up till now had steadfastly remained in 4:3, switched to 16:9.
 The idents remained from 1997, but were re-cut, speeded up and converted to widescreen.

-These changes were a short term measure - as on 11th February 2002 CBBC relaunched with a whole new look and the start of two new digital channels - CBeebies for pre-school children, and the CBBC channel for 6-13 year olds.
-Children's presentation on BBC1 in the afternoons and BBC2 in the mornings also took on this new look and used the same branding.
+On 11th February 2002 CBBC relaunched with a whole new look and the start of two new digital channels - CBeebies for pre-school children, and the CBBC channel for 6-13 year olds.
+Children's presentation on BBC1 in the afternoons and BBC2 in the mornings also took on this new look and used the same blob-based branding.

 Continuity for the CBBC channel originally came from Studio TC2, moving to TC9 in August 2004, with CBBC on BBC1 and BBC2 moving from TC9 to TC10, only for it to return to TC9 in March 2006.

 During term time CBBC included a segment of schools programming, known as Class TV - see our Schools page for more.

 The blobs theme was revised in October 2005, with a more 3D-type blob whizzing round the screen.
 In December 2006 it was goodbye to the traditional studio set, along with most of the presenters, as CBBC presentation moved to Studio TC12 and a much smaller 'virtual' set with a fixed camera.
 Most links were now presented by either Gemma Hunt or Anne Foy.